BerkZerker/Project-MORPH/docs/architecture.md

 ## Sleep Cycle

-The sleep cycle is a critical part of MORPH that handles knowledge consolidation:
+The sleep cycle is a critical part of the framework that handles knowledge consolidation:

 1. **Memory Replay**: Stored activations are replayed to fine-tune experts
 2. **Expert Analysis**: Expert specializations are analyzed and updated